What is Redundant Mode?

-By default, Speedify operates in "Speed Mode" where Speedify sends each packet of your data on one connection at a time.
-For a speed boost it may send some data on one connection, and some data on the other connection, but each packet of data is only sent once.
+By default, Speedify operates in "Speed Mode," in which Speedify sends each packet of your data over one connection at a time.
+For a speed boost, it may send some data on one connection, and some data on the other connection, but each packet of data is only sent once.

-To enable Redundant Mode, first click the settings gear next to the Connection status.
-Tap Session, then tap the Redundant Mode switch and confirm the change.
+To enable Redundant Mode, first, click the gear icon on the Dashboard.
+Then tap the Bonding Mode then choose Redundant and confirm the change.

 To be clear, unless you are certain that you need Redundant mode, you should leave this setting off!